1772 – Scotchtown Plantation, Virginia.

 “Uh, you might not like it.”

-“The only thing I do not like right now is your being vague and stupid.”
+“The only thing I do not like right now is your being vague.”

 I swallow nervously.
-He is an authoritarian, but he has always been diligent with his teaching practices, either by willingly following along with an index finger while I read out loud in books in preparation to be tested, or patiently explaining certain passages thoroughly in such a way I understood, mostly anyway.
-My conscious mind comprehends I am not the tidiest man to ever have graced God's green Earth, but Mister Henry's attack was a bit hurtful.
-Although, I have kept my composure by not physically displaying emotions.
+He is an authoritarian but Mister Henry has always been diligent with his teaching practices, either by willingly following along with an index finger while I read out loud or patiently explaining certain passages thoroughly in such a way I understood, mostly anyway.
+My conscious mind comprehends I am not the tidiest man to ever graced God's green Earth, but although my expression must look stoic to him, Mister Henry's attack—

 "Mister Cuthbert?"
-I felt a hand jerk my shoulder blade.
+There was a firm jerk to my shoulder blade.

-I shook my head quickly and blink.
+I blink.
 "Huh?"
 I ask confusingly.
-I blink again, and then I watch Mister Henry fold his hands neatly in his lap, crossing one leg over the other.
-He glares.
+I blink again, and then Mister Henry folds his hands neatly in his lap, crossing one leg over the other, glaring.